gopher-fleece/gleece/docs/MUX_INTEGRATION.md

-# Echo & Gleece Integration
+# Gorilla Mux & Gleece Integration
-If you are using the [echo v4](https://github.com/labstack/echo) framework for your HTTP routes, you can easily integrate Gleece by following these steps:
+If you are using the [Gorilla Mux](https://github.com/gorilla/mux) framework for your HTTP routes, you can easily integrate Gleece by following these steps:

-1. **Configure Echo as the engine**
+1. **Configure Mux as the engine**
-   - In the Gleece configuration (usually `gleece.config.json`) set the `routesConfig->engine` to `echo`.
+   - In the Gleece configuration (usually `gleece.config.json`) set the `routesConfig->engine` to `mux`.

 2. **Configure security function**
    - In the Gleece configuration set the full package path `routesConfig->authorizationConfig->authFileFullPackageName` (e.g. `github.com/gopher-fleece/gleece/security`).